Project 0: Checkers Game Engine - Fall 2025

 Step 2: Copy the project files

-You can right-click on the file linkes on this page and save-as in your computer.
+You can right-click on the file links on this page and save-as in your computer.
 Then, transfer the files to your GL account using SFTP.

 For this project, you are provided with the skeleton .h and .cpp files, a sample driver, and the output of driver program:

-• solitaire.h - The interface for the Solitaire class.
+• checkers.h - The interface for the Checkers class.

-• solitaire.cpp - The skeleton for the Solitaire class implementation.
+• checkers.cpp - The skeleton for the class implementation.

 • driver.cpp - The sample driver/test program.